New York Crane Accident Attorney

 A pedestrian may be able to pursue multiple claims against several parties who share liability for the accident.
 As a legally complex form of accident, construction accident claims require the guidance of an attorney.

-If you or a loved one suffered injuries or other damages resulting from a crane accident, the attorneys at Sullivan Papain Block McGrath & Cannavo, P.C. can help.
+If you or a loved one suffered injuries or other damages resulting from a crane accident, the attorneys at Sullivan Papain Block McGrath Coffinas & Cannavo, P.C. can help.
 With years of experience representing clients in the construction industry, we know how to obtain maximum compensation for your injuries, pain, and suffering.
 Contact us today to schedule a free review of your legal options.
 We offer our services on a contingency fee basis, so you will never owe any attorney’s fees unless we obtain monetary compensation on your behalf.

 Pasty Verdicts & Settlements in Crane Accident Cases